santhoshassist360/ClaimsAI/README.md

 10. Currency code
 11. Country code

-Create csv, Json file for data storage choose the correct NLP model to develop the Application
+Create csv, Json file for dataset choose the correct NLP model to develop the Application